xlin199/multiphonon-direct-detection/README.md

   2. --> Still useful to have 2D plots of $S(\omega, q)$!
 [But first focus on the 1D plots]
   3. Currently old independent code from Momei -- would either need to perform checks against
   4. the code in NSiteLattice1D.ipynb, or can rewrite it given the latest results in calculating structure

-/archive/NSiteLatticeFixq.ipynb --
-  1. Here focusing on plotting $S(\omega, q)$ as a function of $\omega$ for different $q$
-  2. --> Why doesn't it match with the impulse approximation?
-  3. Moved to the /archive folder

-NSiteLatticeFixqRecursive.ipynb --
-  1. Here focusing on plotting $S(\omega, q)$ as a function of $\omega$ for different $q$, using the recursive relation and incoherent approximation.
-  2. Implemented density of state function
-  3. --> Why doesn't it match with the impulse approximation?

 TODO:
   1. Move "class StructureFactor1D" to a separate file, have all the notebooks just calling this and making the various plots